Crop Factor: Does Sensor Size Affect Focal Length, Aperture, and Light Gathering?

 Larger than FF sensor size = smaller crop factor

-The focal length and aperture are not really changing.
+Understand that the focal length and aperture are not really changing.
 When you buy a 50mm lens for a APS-C camera it is truly a 50mm lens but will take the same picture as a 75mm lens on a full frame camera.
-When applying crop factor one is just translating it into an 'equivalent' number for more accurate comparison, but let me explain this in more detail.
+When applying crop factor one is just translating focal length into an 'equivalent' number for more accurate comparison, but let me explain this in more detail.

 Why are we doing this to find equivalent focal lengths and apertures to compare with full frame cameras?
 The only reason is so photographers can be speaking the same language no matter what sensor sized camera they have.
 If we all know what FOV a 50 mm equivalent focal length will give then the person with a micro four thirds camera can tell the person with a medium format camera what equivalent focal length was used to capture a specific image.
 Then the medium format sensor sized camera guy or gal can go buy the appropriate lens to take a similar image.

 As to the reason why FF and not another size is due to the movie industry.
-35mm film was popular to use during analog times, and became kind of a standard (but not the only sized used) for motion pictures.
+35mm film was popular to use during analog times, and became kind of a standard (but not the only sized used) for motion pictures at the time.
 35mm film is about the same size as a full frame sensor.

 Focal length and Field of View